-The American quarter dollar coin, commonly referred to as the “quarter,” has been a cornerstone of U.S. currency since its initial release in 1796.
+The American quarter dollar coin, commonly called the “quarter,” has been a cornerstone of U.S. currency since its initial release in 1796.
+While its face value has remained the same, some quarters are worth significantly more to collectors.

-In 1965, the US Mint abandoned using silver for circulating coins due to rising silver prices and began issuing modern clad quarters that are still in use today.
+In 1965, the U.S. Mint abandoned using silver for circulating coins due to rising silver prices and began issuing modern clad quarters that are still circulating today.

 Early American Quarters